 Volunteer Navigators are stationed at all entranceways and can assist families in locating the centre.

 Our Room number is: 1R.44.C (See wayfinding map below)

 The Centre will be managed and Volunteers supervised by two Coordinators; one full time Coordinator for the Sibling Centre and a 0.5 FTE Coordinator for Volunteer Resources.
 Each will play an important role in co-designing the operation and work flows for our Volunteers.

-Sibling Support Centre:
+Coordinator, Sibling Support Centre: